-This is a personal portfolio project where I worked on all aspects of the design system and UX.
-The following case study is inspired by Udemy’s UX Design Course and Adobe XD Course.
+This is a portfolio case study where I worked on all aspects of the design system and UX.
+This case study is inspired by Udemy’s UX Design Course, and Adobe XD Course.

-I followed a user-centered design approach that allowed me to empathize with users through interviews and probes for context mapping, defining and ideating problems and solutions, and conducting user testing of prototypes to validate my final design.
+I followed a user-centred design approach that allowed me to empathize with users through interviews and probes for context mapping, defining problems and ideating solutions, and conducting user testing of prototypes to validate my final design.

 Empathize with users

 USER RESEARCH & DISCOVERY

 Having participants in the comfort of their own home, I carried out user interviews through Facebook's facetime, and by telephone with friends and family to understand: